-To be valid, the Form of Proxy duly completed must be deposited at the Registered Office of the Company not less than forty-eight (48) hours before the time set for holding the meeting.
+To be valid, the Form of Proxy duly completed must be deposited at the Registered Office of the Company not less than twenty-four (24) hours before the time set for holding the meeting or any adjournment thereof.
 If the appointor is a corporation, this Form must be executed under its common seal or under the hand of its attorney.